 - High School graduates or the equivalent High School Equivalency (HSE) Certificate or non-graduates who will be 18 years of age or older during the first semester of enrollment.

 - High School students under 16 may be considered for enrollment in credit classes with joint approval of the High School principal and the Director of Enrollment Services & Registrar.

 - Transfer students from other colleges.
 Only credits earned from regionally accredited institutions will be accepted.
 No grade point average will be calculated on those credits.

 - Admission is also open to residents that are out-of-district, out of state, or residents of foreign countries; however, there may be some program restrictions, differential tuition charges, and/or special admission requirements.

 You can apply for Kishwaukee College using our online application.

 Every year the Kishwaukee College Foundation offers a wide variety of scholarships to students attending KC.
-Scholarship Applications are available in September – November for the following Spring Semester and from February - April for the following Fall semester.
+Scholarship Applications are available every Fall and every Spring Semester.
 Specific dates will be posted on the Foundation website once they become available.